The Department of Treasury has released the Paycheck Protection Program application and supplemental information, all available on their website.

 - any other debt obligations that were incurred before the covered period.

+It may be wise for your employees to seek help from other locations if they are in need of payroll support and you are unsure if this can be covered by your own costs.
+You can see this site as an example of one such company that could assist them.
 During these unprecedented times of economic uncertainty, managing your payroll effectively has never been more important.
 Consequently, if your business currently handles your payroll internally, but other processes are slowing down, there seems to be no clear understanding of employee compliance, too many mistakes are being made, and you fear that your business is losing sight of core competencies, then it might be time to outsource your payroll to a payroll processing specialist like CloudPay.
 Outsourcing your payroll can be especially effective if you work for a global business with employees on the payroll based in multiple countries.
 To learn more about payroll outsourcing opportunities with CloudPay, head to https://www.cloudpay.net/resources/understanding-payroll-in-the-united-kingdom-what-global-companies-need-to-know-about-uk-payroll.

 The loan may be forgiven under certain circumstances at the end of the eight-week period after a company takes out the loan IF the PPP Loan participant submits an application for forgiveness to the original lender.
 Companies should contact their lender for the process to submit the request.
 No eligible recipient will receive forgiveness without submitting to the lender that originated the covered 7 loan the necessary documentation required under the act.

 The amount of forgiveness is dependent on the recipient maintaining payroll continuity during the covered period.
 The amount of forgiveness decreases if the recipient decreases the size of its full-time workforce below certain amounts during the covered period or reduces any employee’s salary or wages by more than 25% of the employee’s total salary or wages earning during the most recent quarter preceding the loan.